 - Alert for change in boarding gate number etc.

 Check out these creative alerts from different travel and tourism businesses-

-Push Notifications in Healthcare industry
+Push Notifications in the Healthcare industry

-Push notifications in healthcare industry have reduced different barriers and have allowed instant connectivity between the services and prospects.
+Push notifications in the healthcare industry have reduced different barriers and have allowed instant connectivity between the services and prospects.
 Businesses of all models are leveraging creative push notifications to communicate alerts that make lives easier.
 Here are few examples of healthcare sector utilizes-

 - Stock alerts for medicines